ryanlj77/telos.contracts/contracts/trail/UserGuide.md

 ## Voter Registration

-All users on the Telos Blockchain Network can register their Telos accounts within Trail .
+All users on the Telos Blockchain Network are eleigible to register their Telos accounts within Trail and participate in the voting process.

 * `regvoter(name owner, symbol token_sym)`